JackChilds/Mock-API/src/processors/README.md

 # Processors
-Place custom 'processors' in here to be used with Mock API.

-Use processors to extend the functionality of Mock API, you are also able to distribute your extension to users with extension integration links.
+Processors can be used to extend the functionality of Mock API; place your processors in this directory in order for them to be used with Mock API.

 Your processor function will take 3 arguments: the HTTP request and response objects as well as the endpoint that is being used.
 Read the [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js) for more info.